 5 ways to save money on your RV road trip

-Heading out on a road trip in a recreational vehicle allows travelers an opportunity to explore the nation while enjoying some comforts, too.
+Heading out on a road trip in a recreational vehicle allows travelers a unique opportunity to explore the nation while enjoying some comforts, too.

 But RV travel still comes with some expenses.
 Here's how to keep them in check.